 However, the letters and messages brought forth yet a second film, which is concerns with an internal view.
 Because of the questions, ideas and reflections that “Sachamanta” brought to light, we seemed to be somewhat guided when we were outlining the interviews for a new feature film: “No Rest.
 No Haste.”

 When in the letters people were asking, who exactly the embattled land belonged to legally, we asked this question over and over.
 When there was questions on the sacrifices of the fight over the land, then we went after the names and lives of the people who are now no longer living.
 Finally we also went after all the news events in the region, that the audience of “Sachamanta” wanted to learn more about.
-So one could really say, that is was the people that watched “Sachamanta” that also shaped “No Rest.
+So one could really say, that is were the people that watched “Sachamanta” that also shaped “No Rest.
 No Haste.”

 Here you can view “Tincunacuy”.
 Please remember to turn up the sound on your computer.
 To play the video, please press with the (left) mouse button in the center of the player on the Playicon.
 For viewing in full-screen just click on the resize icon at the bottom right of the player.
 Escape (top left of the keyboard) terminates the full-screen playback.
 The film has got relatively high demands concerning the speed of your internet connection.
 It may make sense to buffer before you completely play the movie.
 For this purpose you press the pause button just after the start and wait a few minutes – before you press play again and watch the film.